RelentlessNC/RegEx_Reference/Develop/gist-template.md

 : Acts like a boolean OR.
 Matches the expression before or after the |.
 It can operate within a group, or on a whole expression.
 The patterns will be tested in order.

 ### Character Classes

+*Character classes match a character from a specific set.
+There are a number of predefined character classes and you can also define your own sets.*

 `[ABC]` **Character Set**
 : *example: `[aeiou]`*